basic logo

 Lives among rocks in desert scrub and broken chaparral, hiding in cracks and crevices and under exfoliating slabs.
 Often found in canyons with massive boulders especially near springs and streams, but also found in rocky, non-riparian areas.
 Occasionally found under plant material.

-Phyllodactylus taxonomy has been controversial.
-Many species and subspecies have been recognized from Mexico, including island endemics.
-Only one, P. nocticolus occurs in the US.
-In 1993 P. nocticolus was a species distinct from P. xanti (Flores-Villela 1993 Carnegie Museum of Natural History Special Publication 17) This taxonomy has not been recognized by everyone, and this gecko is still commonly labeled as P. xanti.
+In 1993 P. nocticolus was described as a species distinct from P. xanti (Flores-Villela 1993 Carnegie Museum of Natural History Special Publication 17) This taxonomy has not been recognized by everyone, and this gecko is still sometimes called P. xanti.
 (2007)

 Conservation Issues (Conservation Status)